mlcommons/algorithmic-efficiency/docs/GETTING_STARTED.md

 ### Coding your Submission

-You can find examples of submission modules under `algorithmic-efficiency/prize_qualification_baselines` and `algorithmic-efficiency/reference_algorithms`. \
+You can find examples of submission modules under `algorithmic-efficiency/algorithms`. \
 A submission for the external ruleset will consist of a submission module and a tuning search space definition.

-1. Copy the template submission module `submissions/template/submission.py` into your submissions directory e.g. in `algorithmic-efficiency/my_submissions`.
+1. Copy the template submission module `algorithms/template/submission.py` into your submissions directory e.g. in `algorithmic-efficiency/my_submissions`.
 2. Implement at least the methods in the template submission module.
 Feel free to use helper functions and/or modules as you see fit.
 Make sure you adhere to to the competition rules.
 Check out the guidelines for [allowed submissions](/DOCUMENTATION.md#allowed-submissions), [disallowed submissions](/DOCUMENTATION.md#allowed-submissions) and pay special attention to the [software dependencies rule](/DOCUMENTATION.md#software-dependencies).
 3. Add a tuning configuration e.g. `tuning_search_space.json` file to your submission directory.
 For the tuning search space you can either: